shacker/poynter2/README.md

 ticket.closed - moderator has closed ticket, usually after everyone voted ticket.archived - from last week - still in db but not shown on page at all

+User joins each session to which they sometimes contribute.
+If a user appears in Voting Members but is not present one day, the moderator can remove them, and user can re-join next time they're available.